DiPT: Use and effects

 In his book TiHKAL (Tryptamines I Have Known and Loved) and other publications, Alexander Shulgin lists DiPT's dose range as 25 to 100 mg orally and its duration as 6 to 8 hours.
 In other publications however, he variably gives an effective dose range of 20 to 50 mg orally, a dose range of 40 to 100 mg orally, and a listed dose of 80 mg orally, as well as a shorter duration of 4 hours at lower doses and 5 hours at a higher dose.
 Per Shulgin, the full spectrum of effects of DiPT occur at a dose of 50 mg, while a dose of 80 mg has the same activity as a 50 mg dose and only results in an intensification of these effects.
 A wider recreational dose range for DiPT of 15 to 150 mg or more orally has also been reported, with a typical dose estimate of about 50 mg.
 According to Shulgin, testing of DiPT started at a dose of 0.5 mg and gradually titrated up in 9 human volunteers, with threshold effects occurring at a dose of 16 mg orally.
 There was also a report of 250 mg orally in TiHKAL, with apparently very strong effects.
 The onset of DiPT is 20 to 30 minutes or up to 1 hour, peak effects occur after 1.5 to 2 hours, and full effects last for 1 to 2 hours.
 In addition to oral administration, TiHKAL included a report of 8 mg DiPT smoked, with an onset of 4 to 8 minutes and a plus-two rating on the Shulgin Rating Scale.

 In major contrast to most other known serotonergic psychedelics, which are primarily visual in their effects, the effects of DiPT are unusual in that they are primarily or exclusively auditory.
 It is said to produce remarkable and extraordinary changes to sound perception, for instance of voices and music.
 DiPT reduces the perceived pitch (frequency) of sounds, causing an unusual tonal shift of all frequencies to a lower pitch.
 It also causes distortion of pitch as well as of the timbre (tone quality) of sounds.
-As an example of its effects on pitch, DiPT makes peoples' voices sound much lower or deeper, like womens' voices being heard in bass tones or peoples' voices sound as if they have a bad cold.
+As an example of its effects on pitch, DiPT makes peoples' voices sound much lower or deeper, like women's voices being heard in bass tones or peoples' voices sound as if they have a bad cold.
 Voices are said to sound very similar to a single side-band radio signal being mistuned to the low side of the center frequency.
 Despite these changes however, there were no effects on clarity of speech, and speech comprehension and interpretation were described as normal.